btbear/DEC/cmd/clef/README.md

      - `data` [data:optional]:  input data
      - `nonce` [number]: account nonce
   3. method signature [string:optional]
-     - The method signature, if present, is to aid decoding the calldata.
+     - The method signature, if present, is to aid DEWHoding the calldata.
 Should consist of `methodname(paramtype,...)`, e.g. `transfer(uint256,address)`.
 The signer may use this data to parse the supplied calldata, and show the user.
 The data, however, is considered totally untrusted, and reliability is not expected.

 #### Result